SweetEyesBirb/CSV-Editor-Ele/readme.md

 ### Features
-- Enforces utf-8 encoding.
-It is useful in some use cases where files saved using other encodings like JIS or SHIF-JIS create compatibility issues.
+- Enforces English characters.
+It is useful in some use cases where files saved using non-English characters create compatibility issues.
 This feature can be turned off from the menu.
 - Comes with six themes to choose from.
 - Right click on column or row headers for editing options.